rptcloud/azure_terraform/terraform_advanced/06-for_each.md

 }
 ```

-Update the root `main.tf` to utilize the `count` parameter on the VM resource.
+Populate the root `main.tf` utilizing the `count` parameter on the VM resource.
 Notice the count has been variablized to specify the number of VMs.

 `main.tf`